The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying for a simple reason.

 He says the technology could provide a disposable power source for electronic diagnostic devices that test urine and other body fluids for diseases like diabetes.

-Uh, these currently need lithium batteries or external power sources, but with his system, the body fluid being tested could power the unit itself.
+These currently need lithium batteries or external power sources, but with his system, the body fluid being tested could power the unit itself.

 I just think it's cool.

-You know, people uh research.
+You know, people research.

-Now, this is a this is a sad story.
+Now, this is a sad story.

-This is the Times of London health lobbyists, health lobbyists, food Nazis, have decided that ice creams are too much of a danger to children's health.
+This is the Times of London health lobbyists, health lobbyists, food Nazis have decided that ice creams are too much of a danger to children's health.

-Members of Parliament and health officials are planning a series of measures across the country, forcing Mr. Whippy.
+Members of parliament and health officials are planning a series of measures across the country forcing Mr. Whippy.

-Local authorities will be given new powers to stop Mr. Whippy and other ice cream vans from operating near school gates.
+Under an amendment to the education and inspection bill to be put forward this week, local authorities will be given new powers to stop Mr. Whippy and other ice cream vans from operating near school gates.

 Local authorities have in recent weeks banned ice cream vans from using pay and display parking spaces and set up ice cream-free exclusion zones around busy shopping streets.